open-crs/signature_generation/ctf_dataset/7/README.md

-### Description
+#### Description
->Can you fill up the coffers?
-We even managed to find the source for you.
->
+>The coffers keep getting stronger!
+You'll need to use the source, Luke.

->nc 2020.redpwnc.tf 31199
+>nc 2020.redpwnc.tf 31255
 ### Solution
-We get an executable and its source file:
+We get an executable and it's source code:
 ```c
 #include <stdio.h>
 #include <string.h>